terramate-io/terramate/docs/sharing-data.md

 is reached.
 This is called the stack globals set.

-For globals being redefined on different configurations we follow a very simple merge strategy to build each stack globals set:
+For globals being redefined on different configurations we follow a simple merge strategy to build each stack globals set:

 * Globals with different names are merged together.
 * Globals with same names: more specific configuration replaces the general one.